• Skip to main content

 Instructions:

-- Turn your kitchen torch on and hold the flame roughly 3-4 inches away from the sugar.
+• Turn your kitchen torch on and hold the flame roughly 1-2 inches above the sugar.
 Using a circular motion, move the flame across the entire surface of the dessert.
 Don't stay too long in one area or the sugar will burn, move away as the sugar bubbles and turns a golden colour.
-Continue until all of the sugar has melted and the sugar has completely caramelized.
+Continue until all of the sugar has melted and has completely caramelized.

 Recipe Notes: